KieferSivitz/vue-gh-pages/README.md

 If this is left off you will have to commit and push the changes manually.

-### Step 4:  Install gh-pages

-    npm install --save gh-pages

-Alternatively, with yarn:

-    yarn add gh-pages

-### Step 5: Now when you're ready to push to github, run:
+### Step 4: Now when you're ready to push to github, run:

     npm run deploy

 This will create an optimized production build of your project ready for github pages.

-### Step 6: Finally, if this is your first commit to gh-pages, go to your repository's settings on github, scroll down to the gh-pages section and change the source to:
+### Step 5: Finally, if this is your first commit to gh-pages, go to your repository's settings on github, scroll down to the gh-pages section and change the source to:

     master branch /docs folder

-### If you get any errors about filename lengths, run the following command:
+#### If you get any errors about filename lengths, run the following command:
 (May need administrator privileges)

     git config --system core.longpaths true